 After the probation period is over and you’ve met all of the conditions, the discharge becomes complete, which means that you will have no criminal record.

-- Probation– This often includes a condition that you report to a Probation Officer immediately and then again afterwards as often as the officer tells you.
+Probation– This often includes a condition that you report to a Probation Officer immediately and then again afterward as often as the officer tells you.
 Some other conditions may include:

 - an alcohol or drug assessment and/or treatment,